Lovasz-Akos/Lovasz-Akos/README.md

-# Sooooo...this is my profile.
+# I'm Ákos, also known as Naara.
 Hello! 👋

 My repos are mostly university projects but there's some cool things here and there.